 In addition to St Mary’s, the Stow Group of Churches, in the Diocese of Lincoln, includes St Helen, Willingham by Stow; St Edith, Coates by Stow; and St Peter, Torksey, all medieval foundations, with their own fascinating history.
 We also care for the now dual purpose Victorian Mission Church of St Hugh, Sturton by Stow.

 Enjoy Stow.
 We are here for you.
 Why don’t you come inside?You are very welcome

 CORONAVIRUS – IMPORTANT INFORMATION For details of forthcoming services go to our Services page where you will find details of both Sunday worship and and weekday evening prayer services via “Zoom” as an alternative means to gather in worship.

 The Post Office within the Minster will continue to provide an essential service though this is subject to change.
 Please see our Post Office page for details.

-The Stow Group Parish Magazine for January is now available in paper format.
+The Stow Group Parish Magazine is now available in paper format.
 Visit our Parish Magazine page.